- The next available openings for a Grants Request are in March 2020.

-The Penn Treaty Special Services District (PTSSD) is a nonprofit organization formed by volunteers from the four neighborhoods named in the Community Benefits Agreement (CBA) reached with Rivers (formerly SugarHouse) Casino in 2009.
+The Penn Treaty Special Services District (PTSSD) is a nonprofit, private foundation formed by volunteers from four neighborhoods named in the Community Benefits Agreement (CBA) reached with Rivers (formerly SugarHouse) Casino in 2009.
 (See: Articles of Incorporation and Bylaws)

 - Northern Liberties